Pennsylvania Trucking Insurance Requirements

 Pennsylvania Road Sign

-Meeting Pennsylvania Trucking Insurance Requirements just got easier as a brand new insurance company steps in to compete for Motor Carriers.
+Meeting Pennsylvania Trucking Insurance Requirements just got easier now that GEICO’s stepped in to compete for new Motor Carriers.

-They oversee the DOT – Department of Transportation.
+FMCSA is the Federal Motor Carrier Safety Administration–They oversee the DOT – Department of Transportation.

 PennDot is the Pennsylvania Department of Transportation and offers an 196 page Commercial Driver’s Manual.